elibroftw/website/README.md

 # Website
 My own Website built with Flask hosted on Heroku and can be found at http://www.elopez.me/
 # What it contains
-* List of my prominent software projects
+* My prominent software projects
+* Aesthic version of my resume
-* Album art searcher
+* Album Art Searcher
+* Articles I have written
-* Useful software and resources
+* Useful Software I use
+* Resources for learning
-* My articles
+* Socials
 # My graphic design work
+* Smoke Wallpapers
+* Plexus Wallpapers
 # My plans
-* Some picture I have taken
+* Adding pictures I have taken
-* Links to my profiles
-* My music tastes + any music I might create
+* My music tastes and any music I might create
-* Car manuals website
-* Nutritional Information and prices for fast food restaurants